Brixsta/Algorithms/README.md

 # Algorithms

-- Coding Algos for DSA
+- Coding Algorithms for DSA